gia-guar/JARVIS-ChatGPT/README.md

 - Authorize yorself by copying-pasting the API key inside `openai.api_key = 'your key'` (edit these code lines on the **MAIN** script with your key);
 - get a IBM account up and running by following the youtube video (it require a credit card but there is a service that allows limited usage free of charge);
 - copy-paste the url and the api key when authorizing and setting up the cloud service inside the __main__() function of the principal script;
-- [warn] if you get errors try to run demos ( *_demo.py) to see if the probelm is with openai/wrapper.
+- [WARNING] if you get errors try to run demos ( *_demo.py) to see if the probelm is with openai/wrapper.
 In case: check `pip openai --version`, if the problem is with the wrapper, check if you followed the instructions at the author's github and try to run `chatgpt install` with an open chrome tab; this got me some troubles at first as well.

 ## Step 2: Language suppport